 A buzzer sounded softly.
 Lena hit the switch.
 "Yes?"

 "Guest for Captain Janeway."

-Lena hit the lock and watched on the monitor as Admiral Brinkman entered the room.
+Lena hit the lock and watched on the monitor as Janeway's guest entered the room.
 He came every week.
-Had not missed a visit in the 25 years that his friend had been confined here.
+Hadn't missed a visit in the 25 years she'd been confined here.
 He sat down in the chair and watched as Janeway paced.

-Lena waited till Todd went on break a few minutes later, then hit the audio so she could listen to the Admiral and the Captain.
+Lena waited till Todd went on break a few minutes later, then hit the audio so she could listen in.
 There were two different conversations underway.

 Janeway was muttering.
 "I'm not saying the Borg aren't dangerous.
-But from my perspective, they're 30 years behind the times."
+But from my perspective, they're thirty years behind the times."

 "I talked to Chakotay today.
 He says that everyone sends their best.
 And Seven called from Tau Omicron.
 The nebula there is proving as fascinating as she thought it would.
-She is planning a trip back to Cach soon."
+She's planning a trip back to Cach soon."